bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/io.md

 Refer to [`pandas.read_iceberg`](https://pandas.pydata.org/docs/dev/reference/api/pandas.read_iceberg.html) for more details.

+!!! warning
+    This function is experimental in Pandas and may change in future releases.

 <p class="api-header">Parameters</p>

 : __table_identifier: *str*:__ Identifier of the Iceberg table to read.
 This should be in the format `schema.table`